Morocco-France Rafale Fighter Jet Talks Fail

 French Millennium Challenge Corporation

-In the summer of 2007, France attempted to salvage the situation by proposing to finance the entire deal through Coface.
-But Morocco had already made its choice: the F-16s, which represented a major setback for French aspirations.
-Dassault and other French firms fell behind.
-The Aero Expo Marrakesh in October 2007 overlooked it.
-The absence was a real sign of failure.
+The diplomatic switch resulted in a $697.5 million deal between Morocco and the Millennium Challenge Corporation, enhancing ties between the two countries.
+In the summer of 2007, France attempted to rescue the situation by offering to finance the entire deal through Coface.
+But Morocco had already made its choice.
+The F-16s were a serious blow to French hopes.
+Dassault and other French companies lagged.
+The Aero Expo Marrakesh was held in October 2007.
+The absence was a real failure sign.
+The event underlined the serious problems of the French export plan.
+No coordinating.
+Slow reaction.

 References